magoosh/jquery-infinite-pages/README.md

 A light-weight jQuery plugin for adding infinite scrolling to paginated HTML views.

-This plugin's designed for Kaminari and Rails, but it should be flexible enough to use almost anywhere.
+This plugin is designed for Kaminari and Rails, but it should be flexible enough to use almost anywhere.

 Usage
 -----
-Infinite Pages binds to an element containing a `rel="next"` pagination link and watches for scroll events.
+jQuery Infinite Pages binds to an element containing a `rel="next"` pagination link and watches for scroll events.

 When the link is close to the bottom of the screen, an async request to the next page is triggered.

-The server's response should add the new page and update the pagination link.
+The server's response should then append the new page and update the pagination link.

 ```coffeescript
 # Setup plugin and define optional event callbacks